 “It’s been a bit of a black box for folks,” said Ary Amerikaner, vice president for P-12 policy, research and practice at the Education Trust, an educational nonprofit that focuses on the needs of at-risk students.

-One of the biggest obstacles to fixing inequality in school spending is figuring out how much schools actually spend.
-The Every Student Succeeds Act, signed into law by President Barack Obama in 2015, required states to reveal publicly how much money each school gets from local, state and federal sources per student.
+The Every Student Succeeds Act would require states to break down local, state and federal funding sources per student.
 Historically, public schools have organized spending by category on the district-wide level — teachers, benefits, materials, for instance — but there were no structures in place to calculate how much money is spent in each school building.

 Nationally, schools primarily serving black and brown children receive $23 billion less than schools primarily serving white students, according to EdBuild, a nonprofit advocacy group, and now a dozen states, including Delaware, are facing state-level court challenges to their methods for allocating money to local schools.